 So if you’re interested in customization, then you should opt for a premium package.
 Currently, Asana pricing comprises of three premium-tier offerings.

 The different plans are:

 The first paid plan costs $10.99 per user per month (and is billed annually–$13.49 billed monthly).
-The premium package makes it easier to track and manage teams through its customizable features.
+The premium package makes it easier to track with timeline mode and manage teams through its customizable features and forums.
 These include custom fields for task delegation, task dependencies, advanced search, and team training resources.
 Most of these features are only available on the admin control panel made for project managers.

 With the Business plan, you can upgrade the project management panel.
 The price is $24.99/month for each user and is billed annually.
 The cost is $30.49/month for each user billed monthly.

 The Business plan includes portfolio features, proofing, an approval feature, onboarding, and secure custom fields for managers.
 You also get a set of new integrations such as Adobe Creative Cloud.

 All these features make it easier for content teams to keep track of their assignments and collaborate with other creatives (i.e. designers, video makers, etc.)

 The Asana project management tool is often dubbed as the project management starter pack for freelance content creators and marketers.
 Yet, the company does serve clients that run bigger businesses.
 For enterprise clients, they have created an exclusive package that accommodates their individual needs.